evolverine/intimacy-toolbox/README.md

 ---
 layout: page
-title: The COCO Toolbox | Intimacy and connection tools in times of COVID-19
+title: The COCO Toolbox | Connection and communication tools in times of COVID-19
 permalink: /
 comments: false
 ---